iniiferdi/iniiferdi/README.md

-# 👋 Hi, I’m [Ferdiyanto]!
+# 👋 Hi, I’m Ferdiyanto!

 Welcome to my GitHub profile!
-I’m a passionate [Your Profession/Interest, e.g., Software Developer, Data Enthusiast] who loves creating, learning, and sharing knowledge. 🚀
+I’m a passionate Software Developer who loves creating, learning, and sharing knowledge. 🚀

 ---

 ## 🌟 About Me

-- 💻 *What I do*: [Brief description of your work/field, e.g., "I specialize in building scalable web applications and diving into data science."]
+- 💻 *What I do*: I specialize in building scalable web applications.
-- 🌱 *Currently learning*: [What you're learning, e.g., "Machine Learning, Docker, or React"]
+- 🌱 *Currently learning*: Machine Learning, Docker, or React
-- 🤝 *Looking to collaborate on*: [The types of projects you're open to collaborating on]
+- 🤝 *Looking to collaborate on*: -
-- 🎯 *Goals for 2025*: [Your professional or personal goals for the year]
+- 🎯 *Goals for 2025*: be better

 ---